Call for Papers

 This Call for Papers provides information on the main subjects addressed at the congress as well as details on submitting a paper.
 We look forward to your proposals and to further discussions with you.

-Scientific Director of the Congress (ad interim)
+General Director of the Congress

 Main subject areas